"Without forgiveness life is governed by....an endless cycle of resentment and retaliation."

 I met Nancy Brinker.
-I ran a cause related marketing campaign that supported The Race for The Cure (when it was still called that), about 10 years ago when I was still working in corporate America.
+I used to run a cause related marketing campaign that supported The Race for The Cure (when it was still called that), about 10 years ago when I was still working at Johnson & Johnson.
 The campaign that I ran was one of the most fulfilling programs I'd ever worked on in my life.
 Our sales and marketing teams loved the cause, and were highly involved, primarily because many of them had been impacted by breast cancer in their lives.
 They had sisters, mothers, wives who'd had breast cancer and there were also a few women in the organization who were survivors, themselves.
 So the program resonated with them, and the amount of passion that they brought to this effort was something I'd never experienced in my entire career.
 I personally was very moved to be a part of this effort, and felt that I was doing something worthwhile that was making a positive impact.

 I invited Ms. Brinker to come and speak to our sales and marketing teams at one of our national sales meetings.
 She came and spoke and was very eloquent.
-But, she wasn't warm or particularly friendly, wasn't someone I felt that I could connect with, and in fact appeared to be a bit of a Dallas socialite, to me.
-I didn't really like her.
+But, she wasn't warm or particularly friendly; she wasn't someone I felt that I could connect with, and in fact appeared to be a bit of a Dallas socialite, to me.
 But after meeting her, it was clear to me that this was her true personal mission and I was clear that she had an intense focus on patient advocacy and a laser focus on finding a cure for breast cancer.
 She wasn't doing this for personal aggrandizement, this was her own personal commitment to fulfill her promise to her sister.

 Fast forward to last year.
 After my own diagnosis, I had a lot of time to read during all the 3+ hour chemo treatments and post surgical recovery time, and I read her 2011 autobiography, Promise Me where I learned for the first time that Nancy Brinker also had breast cancer.
 Her sister Suzy, died of breast cancer at 36, Nancy was diagnosed in her 40's and later had a recurrence and subsequently a bilateral mastectomy.
 She still struggles today with the side effects of lymphedema from the lymph nodes removed during her surgeries.
 The book also shares, very candidly, her struggles with dyslexia.
 She talks about Suzy and how friendly and funny Suzy was, almost wistfully, noting that she herself wasn't very fun, but was always the serious one.